 What about self-employed dads and partners?

-Currently, self-employed dads and partners aren’t able to get paternity leave and statutory paternity pay in the UK.
+Currently, dads and partners aren’t able to get self-employed paternity pay and paternity leave in the UK.
 This is only an option for employees with an employment contract.

 You might be able to get shared parental leave if your partner is employed and entitled to maternity leave.